 [Classroom Management] 7 Tips to Build Community

 Kids spend a huge amount of time at school.
 And, the experience of going to school is about much more than learning new concepts and mastering standards—it’s also a primary opportunity for social learning.
 The classroom is one of the main places where kids get to know themselves, where attitudes and values are formed, and where skills are built to interact effectively with others.
 That being the case, building a strong community atmosphere in your classroom is one of the most valuable things you can do as an educator.
 Not only will you see student achievement increase as students feel more at-ease, but you can also help support an environment of equity and inclusion.
-Check out these 7 tips!
+Check out these seven tips!

 Create a classroom constitution

 This is a great strategy to start the year or semester off with everyone on the same page.
 Gather all of your students as a group, and ask what is most important to them in a learning environment.
 Maybe it’s setting the expectation to accept others’ ideas, to be outstanding listeners, or to offer each other compliments on good work.
 Help your students decide on four or five guidelines and write them down as a “pledge” which everyone can sign.
 Make sure it’s displayed prominently in the classroom as a reminder to students of the expectations they set for themselves.
+Check out these free downloadable Constitution and Citizenship Day resources from Edmentum for more ideas!

 Establish regular routines